-On October 13, 2000 I reached out to a number of people about making changes to RSS that would include attaching audio and video files.
-The problem at the time was that bandwidth was limited (and having crashed and burned with an earlier startup due to that, it was top of mind for me).
-At the same time, MP3 was starting to become a big audio format for file sharing and my guess was that video would be next.
-So I composed an email and sent to to two lists:
+On October 13, 2000 I reached out to several people about changing RSS to include attaching audio and video files to a feed.
+The problem at the time was that bandwidth was limited (and having crashed and burned with an earlier startup, Boo.com, because of that, it was top of mind for me).
+MP3 was becoming a big audio format for file sharing and my guess was that video would be next.
+So I composed an email and sent it to two lists:

 - The syndication list (on egroups, later hosted by yahoo groups and now defunct) where people involved with content syndication would hang out

-- Dave Winer’s website (Dave was the main proponent of RSS at the time, really THE guy you wanted to buy into your ideas if you wanted to influence RSS)
+- Dave Winer’s website (Dave was the chief proponent of RSS, ie. THE guy you wanted to buy into your ideas if you wanted to influence RSS)

 Below is the email I sent (strikethroughs on links are other edits due to internal scripts cleaning up dead links):